Finture/Flowee-BPMS-Docs/content/update/minor/72-to-73/jboss.md

 {{< /note >}}

-# 1. Update the Camunda 7 Modules
+# 1. Update the Flowee BPMS Modules

 Replace the following modules from the folder `$APP_SERVER_HOME/modules/` with their new versions from the folder `$APP_SERVER_DISTRIBUTION/modules/`: